YuShuRChen/yushurchen.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 -->

+Hi, my name is Yu-Shu Chen, but I also go by Richard.

-I graduated from UC San Diego with a Bachelor's degree in Computer Engineering and a minor in Cognitive Science.
-I am interested in machine learning, specifically in making interpretable models informed by our understanding of neuroscience and the human brain.
-My ultimate goal is to contribute to advancements in AI that move us closer to achieving artificial general intelligence.
+I recently graduated from UC San Diego with a Bachelor's degree in Computer Engineering and a minor in Cognitive Science.
+I am broadly interested in improving machine learning models’ interpretability and cognitive abilities, such as memory, learning, and reasoning, drawing inspiration from our understanding of the human brain to inform AI development.
+Specifically, I am currently working on enhancing AI systems’ reasoning capabilities by exploring how smaller models can function as different types of memory within larger systems.
+My long-term goal is to advance machine learning toward artificial general intelligence and apply it to science, engineering, and health.